 ‘That two-sided blade,’ he whispered.
 ‘One shining face and one dark… that’s Moonshade, which makes you—’

 ‘The Shadow of the Moon!’
 Ilerwe stamped her foot and kicked a tankard across the inn floor at him.
 ‘You lied to my face!’

 Athion sidestepped the projectile.
 ‘Sorry about that.
 I wasn’t too keen on helping you.
 Actually, if I’m being totally honest, I’m still not.’

 ‘Traitor!’
 Orud let out a burst of bright green sparks all across his body.
 ‘Lady Alia’s commanded you be brought to her alive.’

 ‘I don’t really want to see Lady Alia.’
 Athion drew the brightness from his heart and thrust it out through the blade.

-Nothing until… A crackling green spark appeared where the Faceless One had stood.
-A rippling purple flame flickered off to his right.
-Beyond them were the muted hues of the inn’s patrons powerless souls.
+A crackling green spark appeared where the Faceless One had stood and a rippling purple flame flickered off to his right.
+Beyond them the muted hues of the powerless souls of the inn’s patrons scattered into the night

 ‘Very.’
-Athion watched the red spread across the floor.
+Athion watched the red spread across the floor and wiped hot droplets off his face with his sleeve.
 ‘The innkeeper’s going to be really pissed about having to clean this all up, you know, princess.’

 Ilerwe tugged her sodden cloak out of the path of the blood.
 ‘We need to go back to Thuun immediately.’